-At this year’s Camp Reboot, I’ll be tackling ways to help you stay healthy while also cooking for your family.
-That can be a lot to take on and a huge responsibility – I know because I have two young boys who I want to make sure are eating healthy while also finding time for myself and my husband.
-To help you out, I’ve pulled together my simple tricks and being efficient when it comes to a healthy family.
+Cooking for your family can feel like a huge responsibility – I know because I have two young boys I want to make sure are eating healthy foods while also finding time for myself and my husband.
+To help, here are a few simple tricks.

 Busy life calls for multitasking, and also mindfulness.
-One way to get ahead for the morning rush and ensure that everyone has healthy lunch options is to organize and pack up lunches for tomorrow while cleaning up tonight’s dinner.
-I aim for having leftovers to support this process.
-Rather than placing your leftovers, including salad, into a large glass container, portion out remaining salad and main dish into individual portions and add to each lunch bag.
+One way to get ahead of the morning rush and ensure that everyone has healthy lunch options is to organize and pack up lunches for tomorrow while cleaning up dinner.
+Use leftovers for lunches the next day.
+Pack leftover salad and main dish into individual containers and add to each lunch bag.
 Then add fresh fruit, cut up veggies, granola bars, water, and all your other favorites and store in the fridge overnight.
 When morning comes, you’re ready to go!
 Here are more ideas that go beyond your Average School Lunch, Reboot Your Lunchbox, Home Cooked Meals, and Recipe Makeovers.

 Sunday mornings we love making our favorite cinnamon gluten-free waffles with a glass of fresh juice.
-Since Sunday is my prep day for the week, I like to clean out the fridge.
-Rather than compost or toss leftovers or about-to-expire produce…juice it.
-During the week, I collect uneaten apple slices, carrots, berries or any other produce that finds its way back home in my kids’ lunch boxes.
-I add in bits and pieces not used in creating salads, like the ends of carrots, kale stalks and strawberry stems.
-Come Sunday morning, I’ve got a bag full of fruits and veggies ready to juice along with fresh produce I’ve picked up at Saturday’s Farmers Market.
-The juicer provides an opportunity to ingest the parts that you may not typically eat.
-I like knowing that we’re being mindful to use the whole fruit or vegetable in terms of waste, cost savings and nutrition.
+Since Sunday is my prep day for the week, I clean out the fridge.
+Rather than compost leftovers or aging produce… I juice it.
+I collect uneaten apple slices, carrots, berries or any other produce that finds its way back home in my kids’ lunch boxes.
+I also collect bits and pieces of salads makings, like the ends of carrots, kale stalks and strawberry stems.
+Come Sunday morning, I’ve got a bag full of fruits and veggies ready to juice along with some fresh produce.
+It’s easy and a great way to make the most of your produce.